 The Rock Ethics Institute provides limited, supplemental funding support for speakers addressing scholarly and/or creative work on the topic of ethics.

-We currently are welcoming applications for funding in FY 2020–2021 and beyond.
-Applicants are encouraged to submit requests early.
+We welcome applications on a rolling basis, and will consider based on current funding allotments.
 Requests more than a year in advance are common.
 Requests for co-sponsorship funding are reviewed on a bi-weekly basis during the fall and spring semesters.

 - Funding Range: Award limits are usually $300 for a single speaker, $500 for a panel, and $1,000 for a conference.
 Additional amounts are approved occasionally for a major conference.

 - Use of Funds: Funds normally may be used to cover a portion or all of a speaker’s honorarium (see Responsibilities of Sponsoring Group guidelines) or travel and lodging.
 Other expenditures require special approval.

 - Funding Limitations: The event in which a speaker or speakers are featured must be free and open to the public.
 If the speaker or panel is part of a large fee-based program such as a conference requiring paid registration, the specific lecture co-sponsored by the Rock Ethics Institute must be free and open to the public.
 These funds may not be used for expenses related to classroom presentations or non-academic events.

 - Time of Submission: Application for funding from the Rock Ethics Institute must be made before the event.

 - Funding Period: Arrangements for payment must be made within six months of the date of the confirmation letter.